hedgar2017/sys-info-rs/README.md

 Get system information in Rust.

-For now it supports Linux, Mac OS X, Windows and FreeBSD.
+For now it supports Linux, Windows, FreeBSD, Mac OS X and Android.
-And now it can get information of kernel/cpu/memory/load/hostname and so on.

 ### Usage
 Add this to `Cargo.toml`: